-The report came out of a month-long collaboration between RTO members, Urban Habitat, and undergraduates from Stanford University in July 2020.
-Together, we interviewed 30 tenant organizations from across the Bay Area to understand the challenges they’re facing, the resources they need, and the opportunities that are arising.
+The research underpinning this report came out of a month-long collaboration between RTO members, Urban Habitat which convenes RTO, and undergraduates from Stanford University.
+Together, we interviewed 30 tenant organizations from across the Bay Area to understand the challenges they face, the resources they need, and the opportunities that are becoming available.

 The groups interviewed laid out a clear set of requests.
 They need more resources, including: